11 Best Business Bank Accounts for LLC in 2025

 Fees

-Bank of America offers two types of business checking accounts, Business Advantage Fundamentals, and Business Advantage Relationship banking.
-The Fundamentals account has a monthly fee of $16 but it can be waived off if you maintain a $5,000 combined average monthly balance, spend at least $250 in new net qualified debit card purchases each statement cycle, or join the Preferred Rewards for Business program.
+Bank of America offers two types of business checking accounts, Business Advantage Fundamentals and Business Advantage Relationship banking.
+The Fundamentals account has a monthly fee of $16.
+Still, it can be waived off if you maintain a $5,000 combined average monthly balance, spend at least $250 in new net qualified debit card purchases each statement cycle, or join the Preferred Rewards for Business program.

-The Relationship checking account has a monthly fee of $29.95 but can be waived off with a combined average monthly balance of $15,000.
-If you open a savings account, it has a fee of $10 per month but can be waived off with a $2,500 minimum daily balance.
+The Relationship checking account has a monthly fee of $29.95, which can be waived with a combined average monthly balance of $15,000.
+If you open a savings account, it has a fee of $10 per month, which can be waived with a $2,500 minimum daily balance.

 Interest Rates

 Bank of America’s checking account offers no interest earnings.
-You can earn only a very minimal interest at 0.01% APY with the business savings account, which is far below the 2.0% return from Bluevine.
+With the business savings account, you can earn only a very minimal interest at 0.01% APY, far below the 2.0% return from Bluevine.

 Lending

-When it comes to lending, Bank of America offers a business credit card, secured business loans from $25,000 to $250,000, and secured lines of credit from $25,000.
-It offers plenty of lending options but you need a minimum credit score of 700 to qualify.
+For lending, Bank of America offers a business credit card, secured business loans from $25,000 to $250,000, and secured Lines of Credit from $25,000.
+It offers plenty of lending options but needs a minimum credit score of 700 to qualify.

 • Online account integrates with accounting apps